codeFi/XcodeLogger/README.md

 swift test
 ```

-This repository was verified against:
+This repository has been verified with:

 - `swift test`
 - macOS demo build via `xcodebuild`